qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Time

-- [Leap second]([Leap second - Wikipedia](https://en.wikipedia.org/wiki/Leap_second)).
+- [Leap second](https://en.wikipedia.org/wiki/Leap_second).
 Unix timestamp is "transparent" to leap second, which means converting between Unix timestamp and UTC time ignores leap second.
 A common solution is leap smear: make the time measured in Unix timestamp stretch or squeeze near a leap second.
 - Time zone.
 UTC and Unix timestamp is globally uniform.
 But human-readable time is time-zone-dependent.
 It's recommended to store timestamp in database and convert to human-readable time in UI, instead of storing human-readable time in database.
 - Daylight Saving Time (DST): In some region people adjust clock forward by one hour in warm seasons.
 - Time may "go backward" due to NTP sync.